 I love when I can incorporate some science into our reading and math block.
 In the Fall, we always did a pumpkin themed week and learned about the life cycle of pumpkins.
 I had the big book Pumpkin, Pumpkin and used it to teach about the life cycle of a pumpkin.
 I like this book because the text is simple and easy for students to pick up on.
 I also used the book Seed, Sprout, Pumpkin, Pie to show some real life images of the pumpkin life cycle.
 For our weekly poem, we used the Five Little Pumpkins book which the students LOVED reading!!
 It has very catchy words and you can do hand motion for each page for added fun.
 Finally, another favorite of my students was The Legend of Spookily the Square Pumpkin.
 This book is also great to teach about bullying.
+Some of the links above are affiliate links.

 After learning all about pumpkins, we used this Pumpkin Life Cycle sequencing worksheet to show how a pumpkin grows!